seqan/flexbar/README.md

         flexbar -r reads.fq -f i1.8 -t target -b brc.fa -a adap.fa

 In this example, barcoded reads in illumina version 1.8 fastq format are demultiplexed by specifying a file with barcodes in fasta format.
-After read seperation based on barcodes, adapters given in fasta format are removed from the right side if they align at the read beginning or downstream.
-After removal the left side of reads is kept.
-Remaining reads are written to the file target.fastq in same format.
+After seperation of reads, adapters given in fasta format are removed from the right side if they do not align before read start.
+After removal the left side of reads is kept if long enough.
+Remaining reads are written to the file `target.fastq` in the same format.

         flexbar -r reads.csfastq.gz -a adap.fa -ao 5 -ae LEFT -c

-The second example, shows how to remove adapters in fasta format from left side of gzip compressed color-space (c) reads with quality scores (csfastq), if the overlap of adapter and read has at least length five.
-For left trim-end type the right side of reads is retained.
+The second example, shows how to remove adapters in fasta format from left side of gzip compressed color-space reads with quality scores (csfastq), if the overlap of adapter and read has at least length five.
+For left trim-end mode the right side of reads is retained.

 ### Test data